nizanhuw/Data512_Wildfire_Project/README.md

 >
 >`GIS_Hectares`: The GIS calculated hectares of the fire polygon
 >
->`Listed_Fire_Types`: The number of features that contributed to the specific fire type are in parentheses after the fire type.
+>`Listed_Fire_Types`: The number of features contributing to the specific fire type is in parentheses after the fire type.
 >
 >`Circle_Flag`:An ArcGIS Tabulate Intersection Tool was used to identify areas that burned with >10% overlap of the current fire within 1 or 2 years of the current burn
 >